removisionscodefindersplatform-art/RemoVisions-Code-Finders-Platform/README.md

 # RemoVisions-Code-Finders-Platform
 No-code AI assistant website and smart app developers toolbox.
-A platform I can build custom websites and apps on  and  teach clients to build there own websites and apps.
+A platform I can build custom websites and apps on  and  teach clients to build there own websites and apps. with a YouTube extension for video training session's, tutorial s, and webadars. add the Claude AI assistant API for the host and code no-code assistant in the program and a ninja ai and Gemini and Agent.
+Google calendar. a Google workspace and Microsoft 365, office, Google cloud, Okta zero trust and cloudedlare 1111 zero integration for collaboration on projects.